sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 # Overview
 This project aims to empower our retail client with data-driven insights and decision-making capabilities by providing a robust data infrastructure and actionable analytics.
 It involves integrating, cleaning, and structuring data, creating analytical models, and presenting the results in a user-friendly format through data visualizations and dashboards.

-It comprises to distinct **Business Processes**, each with its own end-to-end analysis, design, and development.
+It comprises two distinct **Business Processes**, each with its own end-to-end analysis, design, and development.

 ### Process 1: [Sales Analysis]